anusha-murali/anusha-murali.github.io/HashMap/rowcolumnPairs.md

 **Solution** We can compare each row of the matrix with each column of the matrix by first creating a transpose of the original matrix.
 Then we can just compare the rows.

+We can easily transpose a matrix, represented as list of lists, by using the `zip()` function.
+The `zip()` function takes iterables and aggregates them in a tuple.

 **Runtime**:

 [Back to Hash Map Problems](./problems.md)